ThiccMC/renskin/README.md

 ## Roadmap

 - [x] It works!
-- [ ] TODO: Implement a proper SQL foolproof
+- [x] TODO: Implement a proper SQL foolproof
+  > With proper rustegexp!
-- [ ] It function as a HTTP server
+- [x] It function as a HTTP server
-- [ ] It have proper caching
+- [-] It have proper caching
+  > TODO: It know when to rebake new image but
+  >
+  > - It must know when to flush the images
+  > - It must let the proxy know when to cache (Edge)
+- [ ] Support premium skin
+  > [!NOTE]
+  > Not yet, might need thirdparty :sob:

 ## Requirements